-The Robert C. Fischer Institute for Policy and Culture of Nichols College is home to the Cultural Enrichment Program.
+The Fischer Institute of Nichols College is home to the Cultural Enrichment Program.
 The Fischer Institute gives opportunities outside the classroom for students to think critically through exposure to worldwide contemporary issues and ideas across disciplines and cultures.
 During the academic year, Fischer-sponsored events are promoted through social media, by faculty endorsement, and on print and electronic media.

-The Cultural Enrichment Program is an administrative degree requirement for participation in the offering of the Robert C. Fischer Institute for Policy and Culture.
-The purpose of this program is to expose the student to a rich variety of shared experiences outside of the classroom each academic year.
+The Cultural Enrichment Program is a degree requirement filled by participating in the Fischer Institute offerings to expose students to a rich variety of shared experiences outside the classroom.

 Required: 16 Cultural Credits

 • Over four years, full-time day students earn one “cultural credit” for participating in each Fischer-designated offering to fulfill their graduation requirement of 16 total

 • Transfer students fulfill a required total that is determined by the number of their full-time (day) semesters at Nichols, 2 per semester